 CBC's goal is to mentor all children from the first time they enter a program to when they graduate high school and beyond.
-The mentorship model has developed full circle through the Junior Instructor Program.
+The mentorship model has developed full circle through the Sailing and Leadership Training Program for our junior instructors.
 Our staff, from executive director to junior instructor, provides children with positive role models.
 Studies have shown that youth with mentors are more likely to participate in extracurricular activities, graduate from high school and volunteer.